patzaw/BED/README.md

 =============================

-Building and feeding a BED database instance is achieved using scripts available in the “Build” folder.
+Building and feeding a BED database instance is achieved using scripts available in the “supp/Build” folder.

 Run a neo4j docker images
 -------------------------